 Theft is a major issue for most businesses in the hospitality industry.
 The large number of cash transactions that take place leaves businesses vulnerable to theft and fraud.
 Employee theft in the restaurant sector alone is estimated to cost between $3 billion and $6 billion.
 On top of this, businesses have to deal with theft by customers and malicious individuals as well as targeted attacks.

 There are a number of measures hospitality businesses can take to minimize losses through theft.
 These include:

 - Promoting credit card sales over cash transactions

 - Carrying out background checks on prospective staff

 One solution to improving employee safety and boosting security in the hospitality industry is a wearable panic button system.
 These hi-tech systems allow employees to silently and instantly call for help when they feel threatened, spot unauthorized visitors or witness anti-social behavior.
 This allows hotel security personnel to address issues as quickly as possible, minimizing risk and potential losses.

-Find out more about the functionality of wireless panic button systems, and learn about the technology we offer, by getting in touch with a member of our team today.
+Find out more about the functionality of wireless panic button systems, and learn about the technology we offer, by requesting a demo with a member of our team today.